ResponsiveMenu/Responsive-Menu/readme.txt

 * Initial Version Released.

 == Upgrade Notice ==

+= 2.8.9 =
+Requires PHP 5.4  - DO NOT upgrade if you do not have this installed.

+= 2.8.8 =
-Requires PHP 5.4 to function - please check before upgrading
+Requires PHP 5.4  - DO NOT upgrade if you do not have this installed.